 The Donelan Office of Community-Based Learning

 Community-based learning (CBL) is a teaching approach that connects classroom learning objectives with civic engagement.
-Civic engagement occurs through service that meets community-identified needs or through research and experience that holds promise of social or scientific value to the community.
-In this mutually beneficial process, students are able to gain a deeper understanding of course content by integrating theory with practice, while communities gain access to volunteers, resources, and the wide-ranging research and scholarly expertise housed in the College's many disciplinary departments.
+In this mutually beneficial process, students are able to gain a deeper understanding of course content by integrating theory with practice, while communities gain access to volunteers, resources, and the wide-ranging research and scholarly expertise.
+To learn more visit CBL's website:

 Teacher Education Program